stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 !!! warning "Resource limits are enforced"

-    To minimize disruption and ensure a confortable working environment for users, resource limits are enforced on login nodes, and processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.
+    To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes, and processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.